These repositories are compatible with an F-Droid client application. The F-Droid project is not responsible for any third party repositories.

 Tagesschau is German public-service TV news featuring their own F-Droid repo, which contains their official app which as of today sadly isn’t free and open source.

-A lightweight approach to removing Google web service dependency.
-Currently experimental.
+Binary repository of ungoogled-chromium-android, a lightweight approach to removing Google web service dependency.
+Only arm64 binaries are hosted.

 Repo info: https://unofficial-protonmail-repository.gitlab.io/unofficial-protonmail-repository/fdroid/repo

 Digital and physical security for people at risk.

 Most (but not all) of these apps are open source and ad-free; not all have antifeatures listed (see the notes in the metadata).
 Descriptions are not kept up to date.